DTJF/libpruio/src/doc/_2_preparation.md

     sudo make lkm-install

 to install the module and a systemd service to load it.
 Additionally a new seystem group named `pruio` gets created.
-See section \ref sSecLkm for further information.
+See section \ref sSecLKM for further information.

 Afterwards the LKM will be tainted to the kernel and the pinmuxing